Albert G. Porter: Final years and legacy

-Porter's wife had died in 1875, and on January 5, 1881, he remarried to Cornela Stone.
+Porter's wife had died in 1875, and on January 5, 1881, he married Cornela Stone.
 The marriage was brief, and she died in 1886.
-His party attempted to nominate him to run for governor again 1888, but he declined.
-He did serve as a delegate to the 1888 Republican National Convention where he delivered a speech and nominated his old law partner Benjamin Harrison to run for president.
+His party attempted to nominate him to run for governor again in 1888, but he declined.
+He did serve as a delegate to the 1888 Republican National Convention, where he delivered a speech and nominated his old law partner Benjamin Harrison to run for president.
 Harrison won the nomination and campaign and appointed Porter as Minister to Italy in 1889.
 During his time there, he oversaw negotiations with Italy concerning the lynching of eleven Italians in 1891, following a highly publicized murder trial in New Orleans.

 He resigned in 1892 and returned to Indianapolis, where he spent the final years of his life working on a book on the history of Indiana.
 He never finished the book, which remains unpublished.
 He suffered a hard fall from which his health never recovered, leading to his death on May 3, 1897, and was buried in Crown Hill Cemetery.